Biomarkers of diabetes

 Diabetes mellitus (DM) is a type of metabolic disease characterized by hyperglycemia.
 It is caused by either defected insulin secretion or damaged biological function, or both.
 The high-level blood glucose for a long time will lead to dysfunction of a variety of tissues.

 Type 2 diabetes is a progressive condition in which the body becomes resistant to the normal effects of insulin and/or gradually loses the capacity to produce enough insulin in the pancreas.

-Pre-diabetes means that the blood sugar level is higher than normal but not yet high enough to be type 2 diabetes.
+Prediabetes means that the blood sugar level is higher than normal but not yet high enough to be type 2 diabetes.

 Gestational diabetes is a condition in which a woman without diabetes develops high blood sugar levels during pregnancy.

 Type 2 diabetes mellitus and prediabetes are associated with changes in levels of metabolic markers, these markers could serve as potential prognostic or therapeutic targets for patients with prediabetes or Type 2 diabetes mellitus.